flatten-official/flatten-somalia/docs/Adding a survey.md

 This file provides a function that will generate a model in the default format.
 The default format stores all the data in a single collection.

-To make use of the default model factory create a folder in `src/surveys` and add a file `model.js` to that folder.
+To make use of the default model factory create a `myNewSurvey.js` file in `src/surveys/models`.
-`model.js` should contain the Mongoose Schema for the FormIO content.
+`myNewSurvey.js` should contain the Mongoose Schema for the FormIO content.
 Something like this:

 ```javascript
 const { Surveys } = require("../config");